1992 Republican Party presidential primaries

-Presidential primaries and caucuses of the Republican Party took place within all 50 U.S. states and the District of Columbia between February 18 to June 9, 1992.
-These elections were designed to select the 2,277 delegates to send to the national convention in Houston, Texas from August 17 to August 20, 1992, who selected the Republican Party's nominee for president in the 1992 United States presidential election, incumbent president George H. W. Bush.
-The delegates also approved the party platform and vice-presidential nominee.
-Bush went on to lose the general election to the Democratic nominee, Governor Bill Clinton.
+The 1992 Republican Party presidential primaries were the presidential primaries and caucuses of the Republican Party, which took place in all 50 U.S. states and Washington, D.C., between February 18 to June 9, 1992, in which voters selected 2,277 delegates sent to the Republican National Convention, held in Houston, Texas, between August 17 and August 20, 1992.
+At the convention, Republican delegates nominated George H. W. Bush, the incumbent U.S. president, as the Republican Party's presidential nominee, and Dan Quayle, the incumbent vice president, as his vice presidential running mate.

+In the presidential election held November 3, 1992, Bush and Quayle were defeated by Democrat presidential nominee Bill Clinton and Al Gore, his vice presidential running mate.

 Primary race overview

+Although he briefly weighed forgoing a second term, President George H. W. Bush ultimately sought re-election and entered the 1992 Republican primaries as the incumbent frontrunner.

-President George H. W. Bush was challenged by conservative commentator Pat Buchanan, and during the early counting of the votes at the New Hampshire primary, it appeared that the President might actually lose.
-However, Buchanan faded by the end of the evening, and Bush won all the rest of the primaries.
-Bush's margins in many of the primaries were not as large as expected, and led to the rise of Ross Perot as an independent candidate.
+Bush was challenged for the Republican nomination by Pat Buchanan, a conservative author, commentator, and aides of Presidents Nixon, and Reagan.
+During early counting in the New Hampshire primary, it appeared that the president might actually lose.
+However, Buchanan faded by the end of the evening, and Bush won the rest of the primaries.
+Bush's margins in many of the primaries were not as large as expected, and helped led to the rise of Ross Perot as an independent candidate.

 Republican Louisiana State Representative and former Ku Klux Klan leader David Duke also ran in a number of primaries, but he did not receive any delegates.
 Former Governor Harold Stassen of Minnesota also made a quixotic bid for support in the Minnesota primary, winning enough votes to entitle him to one delegate, but was later denied his single vote by machinations at the Minnesota Republican Party's 1992 state convention.

 New Hampshire primary

 As Buchanan's candidacy relied heavily on a strong showing in the New Hampshire primary, President Bush made New Hampshire a focal point in his reelection bid.
-However, New Hampshire still remained a pivotal base for Buchanan's Primary campaign.
+However, New Hampshire still remained a pivotal base for Buchanan's primary campaign.

 Because Bush was widely perceived to have broken his "read my lips" pledge, Buchanan found support in the economically battered and conservative state of New Hampshire.
-Making Bush's tax-hikes a central theme of his campaign, Buchanan enjoyed healthy grass-roots support despite lagging behind the President in pre-primary polling.
+Making Bush's tax-hikes a central theme of his campaign, Buchanan enjoyed healthy grass-roots support despite lagging behind the president in pre-primary polling.

 Bush countered the threat posed by Buchanan by touring New Hampshire himself.
 He memorably told an audience at an Exeter town hall: "Message: I care".
 Some sources claim that this was the result of Bush mistakenly reading a cue card aloud.

-On Primary night, President Bush carried New Hampshire with 53% of the vote.
+On primary night, President Bush carried New Hampshire with 53% of the vote.
 Buchanan finished second with 38% of the vote.